jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 <a id="r115-performance-of-super-reference-vs-single-genome-mapping"></a>
 ### R11.5 Performance of super-reference vs. single genome mapping

-As the main target of this comparison of mapping strategies is to see if we can reduce the level of cross-mapping, we need a way of assessing the level of multi-allelic positions occur in each mapping.
+As the main target of this comparison of mapping strategies was to see if we could reduce the level of cross-mapping that can cause problematic genotyping, we needed a way of assessing the level of multi-allelic positions occur in each mapping.

-For this we can use MultiVCFAnalyzer, which when given a GATK UnifiedGenotyper VCF file where the reference ploidy was ('fakely') set to 2, will report the fraction of reads that hold an allele in 'heterozygous' sites (i.e. positions where there is a possible reference and a possible alternative allele - which is not expected in haploid bacteria).
+For this we used MultiVCFAnalyzer, which, when given a GATK UnifiedGenotyper VCF file where the reference ploidy was ('fakely') set to 2, will report the fraction of reads that hold an allele in 'heterozygous' sites (i.e. positions where there is a possible reference and a possible alternative allele - which is not expected in haploid bacteria).

-We can run MultiVCFAnalyzer as follows for each reference species of the two mapping strategies.
+We ran MultiVCFAnalyzer as follows for each reference species of the two mapping strategies (in the case of the super-reference mapping, of the 'extracted' region of interest).

 ```bash
 java -Xmx32g -jar MultiVCFanalyzer_0-87.jar \